peteroupc/peteroupc.github.io/colorgen.md

 - how to find the dominant colors of an image, and
 - colors as spectral functions.

+[Sample Python code](https://peteroupc.github.io/colorutil.py) that implements many of the methods in this document is available.

 In general, topics that are specific to a programming language or application programming interface are out of the scope of this document.
 Moreover, the following topics are beyond this page's scope:

 - Procedures to change or set the color used&mdash;